demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-update-alerts

 ***
-Updates the state of one or more alerts
+Updates the state of one or more alerts.

 #### Base Command